-The 2021 national conference will be held virtually this year.
-It is a voting year - we will be electing the National President and Vice President.
-Additional information and online registartion can be found at the national NOW web site
+The 2022 national conference will be held in Chicago in July.
+Additional information and online registration can be found at the national NOW web site

 GENDER BALANCE on IOWA BOARDS and COMMISSIONS - it's the law!

 Although women make up more than half of Iowa’s population and outnumber men in 90 of Iowa’s 99 counties, historically they’ve been underrepresented on local boards and commissions, especially those that make economic decisions for communities.
 A 2009 law that localized the scope of gender equity in Iowa went into effect on January 1, 2012.
 It requires “all political subdivisions of the state” to be gender balanced in their appointments to municipal commissions, committees, boards and councils.
 The Office on the Status of Women and the Friends of the Iowa Commission on the Status of Women are identifying women whose capabilities match local requirements for service and assisting local governments in how to fill available seats with female community leaders.

 NOW and The Feminist Majority strongly supports and advocates for the U.S Ratification of the Convention to Eliminate All Forms of Discrimination Against Women (CEDAW).
 Adopted by the United Nations on December 18, 1979, CEDAW is the most comprehensive and detailed international agreement which seeks the advancement of women.
 Ratified by 187 out of 193 nations, the United States is the only industrialized country that has not ratified the treaty, putting us in the company of countries such as Sudan, Iran and Somalia.

 Contact your elected representatives on a regular basis to advocate for the issues you care about.
 Here is a helpful link to suggested calling scripts on a variety of issues (reproductive rights, marriage equality, health care, immigration, civil liberties and more).

 DONATE TO THE JUDICIAL BYPASS FUND